Prohibition on the Purchase of Residential Property by Non-Canadians Act

 To whom does the prohibition on the purchase of residential buildings apply?

 This prohibition applies to non-Canadians.
 Canadian citizens are therefore not subject to this prohibition.
-A non-Canadian is defined as an individual other than a Canadian citizen and also includes any corporation that is not subject to federal and provincial laws.
+A non-Canadian is defined as an individual other than a Canadian citizen.
+This also includes publicly traded companies and entities that are not subject to federal and provincial laws and controlled by a non-Canadian.

 Who could be exempted from this prohibition on the purchase of residential properties by non-Canadians?